Foundations of Public Administration

 Site Map for Your Blackboard Course Site

-To obtain a site map to enable students to navigate through the Blackboard course, please go to the Blackboard course site and click on the “Start Here” button found in the course functions menu on the left.
+To obtain a site map to enable students to navigate through the Canvas course, please go to the Canvas course site and click on the “Start Here” button found in the course modules area of the course. .

 COURSE SCHEDULE/CALENDAR OF WEEKLY ASSIGNMENT:

-(Any required weekly work is due by 8:00 PM, Sunday of the week in question unless otherwise posted, due dates are further explained in the discussion board area of the course): MATERIAL SUBMITTED AFTER THE DUE DATE WILL RECEIVE A GRADE PENALTY OF AT LEAST TEN POINTS PER DAY.
-Weekly assignments will be posted in the Weekly Assignment folder in Blackboard at the appropriate time, and will consist of weekly discussion questions for student submission in the corresponding Weekly Discussion Board for my review and response.
+(Any required weekly work is due by 8:00 PM, Sunday of the week in question unless otherwise posted, due dates are further explained in the discussion board area of the course): MATERIAL SUBMITTED AFTER THE DUE DATE WILL RECEIVE A GRADE PENALTY OF AT LEAST TEN POINTS PER DAY, and weekly assignment submitted more than two days late will receive a zero value.
+Weekly assignments will be posted in the Weekly Course Module in Canvas at the appropriate time, and will consist of weekly discussion questions for student submission in the corresponding Weekly Discussion Board for my review and response.

 Week One: Public Administration an Indispensable Part of Society;